micmejia/bible-dump/AMPC/Hebrews/Heb 4.md

-For we who have believed (adhered to and trusted in and relied on God) do enter that rest, [^e]in accordance with His declaration that those [who did not believe] should not enter when He said, As I swore in My wrath, They shall not enter My rest; and this He said although [His] works had been completed _and_ prepared [and waiting for all who would believe] from the foundation of the world.
+For we who have believed (adhered to and trusted in and relied on God) do enter that rest, in accordance with His declaration that those [who did not believe] should not enter when He said, As I swore in My wrath, They shall not enter My rest; and this He said although [His] works had been completed _and_ prepared [and waiting for all who would believe] from the foundation of the world.